Ming-DeMers/CSA-Website/design-plan/design-journey.md

 - **Design Ideas and Choices** To emphasize/make it clear for the user what CSA stands for as a club, we will place this information in an easily accessible location for the user.
 This can be implemented by giving the about information of CSA its own page clearly labeled in the navigation bar.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - By providing the about information to the user on a seperate page all the information regarding the club will be consolidated into one spot
+  - TODO: rationale

-Goal 2: Learn how to join CSA
+Goal 2: TODO: brief title

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - TODO: design ideas
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - TODO: rationale

-Goal 3: See what CSA events there are
+Goal 3: TODO: brief title

 TODO: design ideas and rationale